openmultiplayer/web/frontend/docs/scripting/functions/NPC_CreatePath.md

 ## Returns

-Returns the ID of the created path, or `INVALID_PATH_ID` on failure.
+Returns the ID of the created path, or `0` on failure.

 ## Examples